 “No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path.” ~ Buddha

 4. Holding on to toxic relationships keeps you from growing

 Don’t get me wrong, I love challenges and I have this incredible ability to turn every experience, whether good or bad, into a valuable life lesson, but this doesn’t mean that I should make my life harder by clinging on to toxic relationships and drama.
 I believe that things should flow and they should be easy, and when they aren’t, that means something is wrong.

-I came to the conclusion that if a relationships doesn’t make you a better person, if it doesn’t challenge you to grow and evolve into a happier and more loving human being, it is not worth holding on to.
+I came to the conclusion that if a relationship doesn’t make you a better person if it doesn’t challenge you to grow and evolve into a happier and more loving human being, it is not worth holding on to.
 If a relationship makes you bitter, but not better, then you are in the wrong one.

 “Respect yourself enough to walk away from anything that no longer serves you, grows you, or makes you happy.” ~ Robert Tew